 Separately from the agreements the Company has with clients, the Company has agreements with Internet search companies, third-party publishers and strategic partners that it engages with to generate targeted marketing results for the Company's clients.
 The Company receives a fee from its clients and separately pays a fee to the Internet search companies, third-party publishers and strategic partners.
 The Company evaluates whether it is the principal (i.e., report revenue on a gross basis) or agent (i.e., report revenue on a net basis).
 In doing so, the Company first evaluates whether it controls the goods or services before they are transferred to the clients.
 If the Company controls the goods or services before they are transferred to the clients.
-If the Company's clients are recognized as revenue and the fees paid to its Internet search companies, third-party publishers and strategic partners are included in cost of revenue.
-If the Company does not control the goods or services before they are transferred to the clients, the Company has one subsidiary, CloudControlMedia, LLC ("CCM"), which provides performance marketing agency and technology services to clients in financial services, education and other markets, recognizing revenue on a net basis.
+If the Company controls the goods or services before they are transferred to the clients.
+As a result, the fees paid by the Company's clients are recognized as revenue and the fees paid to its Internet search companies, third-party publishers and strategic partners are included in cost of revenue.
+If the Company does not control the goods or services before they are transferred to the clients, the Company is the agent in the transaction and recognizes revenue on a net basis.
+The Company has one subsidiary, CloudControlMedia, LLC ("CCM"), which provides performance marketing agency and technology services to clients in financial services, education and other markets, recognizing revenue on a net basis.
 Determining whether the Company controls the goods or services before they are transferred to the clients may require judgment.